cmorett/SimCCD/docs/muon_sampling.md

 - Auto-size (`sourcePlaneAutoSize=true`) enlarges the plane to cover the CCD footprint for a chosen `thetaMax`:
   `Lx = max(sourcePlaneLx, px*cm + 2*z0*tan(thetaMax) + margin)` and same for `Ly`.
 This is convenient when tilting the flux to larger zenith angles; expect a smaller hit fraction as the plane grows.
 - Event weights: for Tier B with flux sampling (`useFixedEnergy=false`), each event stores `muonWeight_s` and `eventLivetime_s = 1 / (flux_integral * plane_area)` so `N` generated events represent `N * eventLivetime_s` seconds of effective exposure.
 Weights are set to zero when `useFixedEnergy=true`.
+- Targeted impact mode: `/sim/muon/mode targeted` samples `(x_imp,y_imp)` uniformly over the CCD footprint (plus `/sim/muon/targetMargin`) at `impactPlaneZ` (default 0 cm).
+The source position is back-projected to hit that point with the same sampled direction.
+Because this is biased, weights are forced to zero; use for morphology studies only.
 - Generator configuration is written into the ntuple (`B02Evts`): `muonModeCode`, `fluxModelCode`, `cfg_sourcePlaneZ_cm`, `cfg_sourcePlaneLx_cm`, `cfg_sourcePlaneLy_cm`, `cfg_thetaMax_deg`, `cfg_EminGeV_eff`, `cfg_EmaxGeV_eff` for reproducibility.

 ## Overburden and charge ratio (realism knobs)